Pamela in her Exalted Condition

 Pamela in Her Exalted Condition is Samuel Richardson's 1742 sequel to his novel, Pamela; or Virtue Rewarded.
-Richardson wrote the novel as a response to criticisms of his original work, continuations written by other authors, and readers' desire to read about the life of the protagonist, the 15-year-old former maid, Pamela, after her assent into genteel life following her marriage to and reformation of the rakish Mr. B from the original novel.
+Richardson wrote the novel as a response to criticisms of his original work, continuations written by other authors, and readers' desire to read about the life of the protagonist, the 15-year-old former maid, Pamela, after her ascent into genteel life following her marriage to and reformation of the rakish Mr. B from the original novel.
 Richardson's sequel explores debates and questions about the roles of women and the challenges Pamela faces in her new life as a wife, mother, and member of the upper class.
 The novel was a critical and commercial failure.

 Background

 Richardson's first novel, Pamela, was a popular and critical success, engaging a large readership who felt very attached to the character due to the original novel's epistolary form, intimate and realistic writing style, and strong moral basis.
 This led to the creation of satires of Richardson's work, such as Henry Fielding's Shamela and Joseph Andrews and Eliza Haywood's The Anti-Pamela, as well as unauthorized sequels.
 Three notable sequels were published in 1741: John Kelly's Pamela’s Conduct in High Life and two anonymous sequels: Pamela in High Life and The Life of Pamela.
 The latter is a third-person retelling of both Richardson's original novel and Kelly's continuation.
 These unofficial sequels capitalized off the novel's popularity to draw in readers and make a profit.
 Both the satires and unofficial sequels led Richardson to write an official continuation of his original novel titled Pamela in her Exalted Condition, which was published in 1742.